Charles Loftus Bates

 Brigadier-General Sir Charles Loftus Bates KCMG CB DSO DL (2 August 1863 – 1951) was a British Army officer who served in the Second Boer War and the First World War.
 He was a cavalry officer in the 1st (King's) Dragoon Guards and the commanding officer (CO) of the Northumberland Hussars, part of the Yeomanry reserve.

 He stood as the prospective Conservative Member of Parliament for Hexham and became the Chairman of the Race Course Owners Association and several coal companies.

 History

 Charles Loftus Bates was born 2 August 1863, at Aydon, Northumberland, the son of Thomas Bates.
 He was educated at Eton College.
-He became a second lieutenant in the Northumberland Militia (Royal Artillery) in January 1881, before joining the regular army as a lieutenant in the 1st (King's) Dragoon Guards in January 1884.
-He served in this cavalry regiment until 10 March 1896, when as a captain, he resigned from the regular army.
+He became a second lieutenant in the Northumberland Militia Artillery in January 1881, before joining the Regular Army as a lieutenant in the 1st (King's) Dragoon Guards in January 1884.
+He served in this cavalry regiment until 10 March 1896, when as a captain, he resigned his commission.
 He was later appointed a captain in the Reserve.